obro79/CCC/README.md

 ### Capturing Context on Commit

-The package can be called manually or via git pre-commit hook:
+The package can be called manually or via git post-commit hook:

 ```bash
 # Manual capture